 Sonya Barber is a freelance writer and editor.
-A lifelong Londoner, she is the author of books on delis, day trips and east London for Hoxton Mini Press’s ‘Opinionated Guides’ series.
+A lifelong Londoner, she is the author of books on London’s best delis, day trips and markets, and the best of east London, for Hoxton Mini Press’s ‘Opinionated Guides’ series.
 She is Time Out London’s former news and events editor and has also worked as an editor for Condé Nast Traveller and Ink Global travel media, as well as contributing to titles such as Metropolitan, Stylist and The Guardian.

 Sonya Barber